 The floc forms into a sludge which then requires specialist treatment by a third party, involving incineration or landfill which are both damaging to the environment.

 Coagulation and flocculation in wastewater treatment involves chemical dosing – this carries ongoing costs to buy the water treatment chemicals, training and health and safety assessments.

 The process requires accurate chemical dosing and careful monitoring in order to remain effective.
 This may be an unsuitable wastewater treatment method if the inlet water quality fluctuates often.
 Factors like the type of chemical, mix amount and pH level will need to be amended and will often require a desktop ‘jar test’ to check performance.

 Other chemicals added to water during the process of making it safe to drink are sodium hydroxide to adjust the pH level and, in some cases, chemicals for fluoridation.

 If bacteria are not completely removed, they can remain active and re-contaminate the water after time.
 This means that often a second disinfection step, like dosing chlorine, is required after a physical disinfection so that bacteria do not re-grow in water as it is distributed around a water supply network.

 When a chemical disinfection step is adopted, this can sometimes leave a residual taste and odour in water, causing issues for consumers.

 Biological wastewater treatment is a secondary effluent treatment step which removes pollutants which remain following primary wastewater treatment.
 A biological process relies on micro-organisms to naturally break down organic wastes from water.
-Biological processes fall into two types: aerobic and anaerobic.

 Anaerobic biological wastewater treatment is an oxygen-free process which also produces biogas.
 This means that the operator can use the gas for fuel or heating purposes, such as cooking.